ryankee/featuresapp/INSTALL.markdown

     }
     $ fab fresh_deploy

-At this point featuresapp should be running on the server.
+At this point you should be able to deploy any new features you develop with the following:

+    $ fab deploy